mamonaco1973/azure-vmss/README.md

 # Azure VM Scale Set

 This project demonstrates a minimal Azure VM Scale Set (VMSS) deployment using Terraform.
-It provisions a fleet of Apache web servers behind an Azure Standard Load Balancer, with each instance displaying its own metadata — private IP, VM name, availability zone, and VM size — on a styled page.
+It provisions a fleet of Apache web servers behind an Azure Application Gateway, with each instance displaying its own metadata — private IP, VM name, availability zone, and VM size — on a styled page.

 Instances run on Standard_B1s Ubuntu VMs and are never directly reachable from the internet.
-All inbound traffic flows through the load balancer.
+All inbound traffic flows through the Application Gateway.
 A NAT Gateway provides outbound internet access for package installation.
 Azure Monitor autoscale rules drive automatic scale-out and scale-in between 1 and 6 instances based on CPU utilization.

 This solution is ideal for understanding the fundamentals of Azure VM Scale Sets without the complexity of application-specific configuration.
 It uses no Packer, no custom image, and deploys in a single Terraform phase.